link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

 ## Buildable Schematic

 ### Solution

-I will use the Sabertooth 2x12 motor driver [4] as the motor controller of the DC motor supplying movement to the existing collector wheels.
-The schematic is shown below.
+RC subsystem will recieve user input that will wirelessly connect to the raspberry pi microprocessor [3].
+To ensure the signals are properly shifted to the required voltage levels, the level shifter [5] will be a median between the desired motor driver [4] and the raspberry pi.
+The motor driver will recieve input from the raspberry pi and using power from the power supply subsystem's battery the motor driver will power on its corresponding motors, providing non-manual movement to the collector [1].

 ![S2motorsubsystem-schematic-](https://github.com/user-attachments/assets/ba2a870e-6abd-4201-904d-1968bab00d49)